 Conservation Status | Least concern |

-The Smithsonian’s National Zoo reports that copperheads will sometimes eat smaller snakes, despite the fact that this is not a common diet for copperheads.
-Depending on their ecology, snakes like copperheads and garter snakes are able to eat a wide variety of foods.
+The Smithsonian’s National Zoo reports that copperheads will sometimes eat smaller snakes, even though this is not a common diet for copperheads.
+Depending on their ecology, snakes like copperheads and garter snakes can eat a wide variety of foods.

 Copperheads eat snakes if they can, but they mostly consume rodents and amphibians.
 Copperheads are prey for both kingsnakes and cottonmouths.